tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 $$P(X_1, X_2, ..., X_n) = P(X_1, X_2, ..., X_{n-2} \mid X_{n-1}, X_n)P(X_{n-1} \mid X_n)P(X_n)$$

 and so on.
-Now, by eliminating the factors that are independent, we can end up with a compact factorization which nicely describes the system.
+Now, by eliminating the independent factors, we can end up with a compact factorization which nicely describes the system.

 We can get a marginal distribution from a joint distribution by summing up the value of all possible combinations of all other variables other than the variable over which the marginal is desired.
 An example is shown below: